f5devcentral/f5-bd-sre-demo/sre-usecases/03-observability-for-targeted-canary-with-ELK /README.md

 <br>_step9_save) We need to save the visualize configuration and we will save as ASEAN_CES_
 ![Kibana9_save](images/Kibana9_save_name.png)
-<br>_We just created one sample visualize data but if you want to more visualize data, you can repeate step5 to step9 as much as you want to create.
+<br>_We just created one sample visualize data but if you want to more visualize data, you can repeat step5 to step9 as much as you want to create_.
 <br>

 <br>_step10_dashboard)We will go to create dashboard to add the visualize date on it.
 Press "Dashboard" button from left side-menu_